-7. Read these travel guide books
+7. Read these travel guidebooks

-Another great way to get excited about your upcoming trip to Japan is by reading a travel guide book.
+Another great way to get excited about your upcoming trip to Japan is by reading a travel guidebook.

 Not only will this prepare you for certain situations you wouldn’t have otherwise thought of, but you’re also extremely likely to find places to go that you haven’t heard of before.

-For this reason, I like to be as specific as possible with guide books.
+For this reason, I like to be as specific as possible with guidebooks.

-For example a general book about Japan is far less likely to provide you with secret hidden gems than a book specifically relating to the area you’re staying in or specific to your interests.
+For example, a general book about Japan is far less likely to provide you with secret hidden gems than a book specifically relating to the area you’re staying in or specific to your interests.

-Here 3 of my favourite:
+Here are 3 of my favorite: